How To Ski Powder (Practical Tips for Beginners)

 The best thing you can do is to ski between trees and not to get too close to anyone tree and to always ski with a buddy who can watch out for you and help you get out if you get stuck.

-If you want to know more, I wrote a whole guide to avoid & escape from a tree well.
+If you want to know more, I wrote a whole guide to avoiding & escape from a tree well.